sos-nandita/cse15l-lab-reports/lab-report-2-week-4.md

 Code changes:
 ![Image](ss1changes.png)

 We made sure that when the program looks in between the () & [] the gap is only 1 index.
-So when the program sees a bunch of spaces in between the two characters, it returns an empty link.
+So when the program sees a bunch of spaces in between the two characters, it throws and IndexOutOfBounds exception.

 Output when run:
 ![Image](mpss1.png)